 10 and they took knowledge of him, that it was he that sat for alms at the Beautiful Gate of the temple; and they were filled with wonder and amazement at that which had happened unto him.

 11 And as he held Peter and John, all the people ran together unto them in the porch that is called Solomon's, greatly wondering.

 [Remember the three words for miracle in the new testament -- signs, wonders and powers.
 This incident fits that definition -- an unquestionable super-natural event.
 As we go through the book of Acts we will consider all of the miracles that are recorded and find that they are quite definitive.]

 [The following is the second recorded sermon of Peter (the first was with the other disciples on Pentecost).
-Please recognize that weeks and perhaps months could have intervened between these events, although probably not a great amount of time.
+Please recognize that weeks could have intervened between these events, although probably not a great amount of time.
 The book of Acts itself does not give us too much to gauge the time that elapses between its various events.
 We will comment on this as it becomes important.]

 12 And when Peter saw it, he answered unto the people, Ye men of Israel, why marvel ye at this man? or why fasten ye your eyes on us, as though by our own power or godliness we had made him to walk?

 [Peter does not try to take the credit, which is to his credit.]